Help by Volunteering Your Skills

 Sumner Lifeboat can’t operate without shore crew.
 If being on the boat isn’t your thing, consider becoming one of our shore crew.

-Shore-based volunteer roles include radio communications, administrative support, and maintenance.
+Shore-based volunteer roles include radio communications, launch and recovery, administrative support, and maintenance of vessels and buildings.

 All shore crew are encouraged to learn how to assist launch and retrieval of vessels – then you can help us on callouts.
 No specialist experience is required, we will train you.